cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 I showed this feature of my new keyboard to a colleague that also uses QMK for his keyboard.
 But he was only mildly impressed.
-I remember saying: "You can execute arbitrary C code on rhis thing.
-The possibilities are endless!"
+I remember saying: "Since you can execute arbitrary C code, the possibilities are endless!"
 To which he replied: "Well but what use cases are there besides fun and games."
 And I mean he is right.